AnaRadu2308/COGSI.CA1/README.md

 What I looked for:

 -oneline: quick overview of the history

 -graph: branches and merges drawn in the terminal

--decorate: shows where HEAD, origin/main, and tags are -pretty=format: colors and fields (hash %h, relative date %cr, author %an, message %s)
+-decorate: shows where HEAD, origin/main, and tags are

+-pretty=format: colors and fields (%h, %cr, %an, %s)

 4.Reverting Changes